 Start interview: All participants from Group C will be interviewed by one of our local team members once at the beginning of their participation.
-The semi-structured interview (~ 30 minutes) is carried out in the participants’ native language and consists of general questions about gaming, life, and school with one localized “gaming disorder” scale administered orally (see Supplement 4).
-At the end of the interview, the participants fill out the 27-item version of the KIDSCREEN questionnaire, which has localized translations in all three countries (https://www.kidscreen.org/english/project/).
+The semi-structured interview (~ 30 minutes) is carried out in the participants’ native language and consists of general questions about gaming, life, and school with a localized Gaming Disorder Test (Pontes et al. 2021) administered orally (see Supplement 4).

 Diary and gaming log: All participants will fill out a remote diary-like entry every four months, starting one month after the interviews.
 In total, this means nine entries over three years (1–5–9–13–17–21–25–29–33).
 The entries consist of responses to customized questions concerning the participants’ gaming and life.
-The questions will be based on our participant-specific knowledge generated in each respective interview (thus we cannot have them yet, but see Supplement 5 for a dynamic template).
+The questions will be based on our participant-specific knowledge generated in each respective interview (thus we do not have all questions yet, but see Supplement 5 for a dynamic template).
 As part of the diary-like entries, we have two additional components:

 Gaming log based on the participant’s gaming over the past week.
 The log is adapted from earlier research (Shi et al. 2019) and inquires the duration, frequency, and type of gaming over the past seven days.
+This will be sent in three parts over the week to counter recall bias.

-Various screening scales for mental, physical, and social health (see Supplement 5).
-The instruments will be cycled with the following criteria: a) translated versions of the same scale will be prioritized, b) adults and adolescents may have different scales to improve age-specific validity, and c) at least one scale for each health domain—mental, physical, social—will be used every round.
+Screening scales for mental, physical, and social health (see Supplement 7).
+The instruments will be cycled annually and single-item checks will be used to control changes in constructs during diary rounds.

-Duplication
+Data From Other Cultural Contexts: Duplication

 After having successfully started the first round of data generation in all three countries, we will duplicate the data generation procedures regarding Group A and B interviews in approximately five more countries.
 The final number of countries will be decided and limited by our resources; namely, the accumulating costs of supporting work in each collaborating country (see below).
 Because we do not expect the results to replicate (i.e. similar thematic findings to occur), we call the process “duplication” that will enable us to further diversify the data by repeating the procedures as carefully as possible.
 In other words, as the cultural and contextual differences will essentially affect the procedures, our goal is not replication, yet we remain interested in all possible types of clinical and phenomenological overlap.

 To seek collaborators, we set an open call for labs or teams who are willing to carry out the clinical and phenomenological interviews in their own country once (not in a longitudinal setting, unless preferred by the collaborator).
-Less studied countries will be prioritized in selection.
+Less and non studied countries will be encouraged as well as prioritized in selection.
 We do not set a minimum sample size for either group—even a few participants can make a valuable contribution to knowledge in non-studied cultures—but we aim to receive at least n=5 for both groups per country.
 Collaborators are expected to provide a local ethics review report or similar regarding their procedures.
 We will financially compensate and/or carry out the work related to transcription, translation, and other data management procedures.
 These data will be analyzed following similar procedures as the base data from Finland, Slovakia, and South Korea (see the next section) with two caveats:

-To interpret the clinical interview data, we will invite three external clinical professionals (see Lakens 2020) with local knowledge to provide an expert statement regarding each interviewed participant based on the transcript.
+To interpret the clinical interview data, we will invite up to three external clinical professionals (see Lakens 2020) with local knowledge to provide an expert statement regarding each interviewed participant based on the transcript.